Kitchenn3/CALM/base-demo/README.md

 Base Task: "Explain our company's recent server outage to our customers."

 --- CONSTRAINT MANDATE ---
-Apply the following specific constraints to your generation:
+Apply the following specific constraints to the generation:
 - Wood: Start with an apology, explain the cause, detail the fix, and outline future prevention steps.
 - Fire: Be direct and honest.
 Do not use jargon like 'unexpected downtime' or 'synergistic failure'.
 Say 'our servers broke'.
 - Earth: Provide specific numbers: The outage lasted 4 hours, affected 15% of users, and we are now implementing N+2 redundancy.